 Are you or someone you know in danger of being evicted from your apartment or home?
 Or perhaps, you have already been evicted and are currently homeless and do not know where to go for help.
 Do you need help obtaining food for yourself or your family?
 Then please dial 211 or text your zip code to #898-211 to talk with an operator for free, anytime day or night.
 EFSP does not provide assistance directly to individuals.

-Nationally, the United Way administers the program and locally, the United Way of Robeson County administers the program for Hoke and Robeson Counties.
+Nationally, the United Way administers the program and locally, the Lumber River United Way administers the program for Hoke and Robeson Counties.

-EFSP funds are distributed through a competitive application process, and are used to provide served meals or emergency groceries, lodging in shelters or hotels, and emergency rent and mortgage assistance, foreclosure prevention and utility assistance.
+EFSP funds are distributed through a competitive application process and are used to provide served meals or emergency groceries, lodging in shelters or hotels, emergency rent and mortgage assistance, foreclosure prevention, and utility assistance.

 EFSP Local Allocated for Robeson County